-The column for "Change in Pension Value and Nonqualified Deferred Compensation Earnings" has been omitted because it is not applicable.
+\ The column for "Change in Pension Value and Nonqualified Deferred Compensation Earnings" has been omitted because it is not applicable.

+Amounts earned for 2010 performance under the Performance Bonus Program for Messrs.
+Akin, Benedetti, and Boston are reported as "Non-Equity Incentive Plan Compensation", and in the case of Mr. Akin reflects a 5% increase in the amount earned under the plan with respect to the portion of the bonus award he elected in March 2011 to receive in unrestricted shares of the Company's Common Stock in lieu of cash.
 Amounts earned for 2009 performance under the ROAE Bonus Program for Messrs.
-Akin, Benedetti, and Boston are reported as "Non-Equity Incentive Plan Compensation" as they were formal participants in the ROAE Bonus Program in 2009, and in the case of Mr. Akin and Mr. Benedetti reflect a 5% increase in the amount earned under the plan with respect to the portion of the bonus award they elected in March 2010 to receive in unrestricted shares of the Company's Common Stock in lieu of cash.
-The amount earned for 2009 performance for Mr. Boston of \$50,000 included under the "Bonus" column above was a discretionary bonus award based on Mr. Boston's performance during the year and was not awarded pursuant to the ROAE Bonus Program.
+Akin, Benedetti, and Boston are reported as "Non-Equity Incentive Plan Compensation", and in the case of Messrs.
+Akin and Benedetti reflect a 5% increase in the amount earned under the plan with respect to the portion of the bonus award each elected in March 2010 to receive in unrestricted shares of the Company's Common Stock in lieu of cash.
+The amount earned for 2009 performance for Mr. Boston of \$50,000 included under the "Bonus" column above was a discretionary bonus award based on Mr. Boston's performance during the year and was not awarded pursuant to the bonus program in place at that time.
 Amounts earned for 2008 performance for Messrs.
-Benedetti and Boston are reported under the "Bonus" column, because they were not formal participants in the ROAE Bonus Program for 2008.
+Benedetti and Boston are reported under the "Bonus" column, because they were not participants in the formal bonus program in 2008.
 All amounts reported were earned in the year reported and paid to the executive officers in March of the following year.

-(2) The amounts in this column represent the aggregate grant date fair value of stock (under the column "Stock Awards") and stock appreciation rights (under the column "Option Awards") granted to the executive officers in 2009, 2008 and 2007, respectively, under the Company's 2004 Stock Incentive Plan, calculated in accordance with ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in footnote 15 to the Company's audited financial statements for the fiscal year ended December 31, 2009 included in the Company's Annual Report on Form 10-K filed with the SEC on March 8, 2010.

-(3) Amount for 2009 for Mr. Akin consisted of group term life insurance premiums in the amount of \$1,032; amount for 2009 for Mr. Benedetti consisted of matching contributions to the Company's 401(k) Savings Plan in the amount of \$16,500 and group term life insurance premiums in the amount of \$335; amount for 2009 for Mr. Boston consisted of matching contributions to the Company's 401(k) Savings Plan in the amount of \$4,125 and group term life insurance premiums in the amount of \$552.
+- The amounts in this column represent the aggregate grant date fair value of restricted stock (under the column "Stock Awards") and stock appreciation rights (under the column "Option Awards") granted to the executive officers in 2008, under the Company's 2004 Stock Incentive Plan, calculated in accordance with ASC Topic 718.
+Assumptions used in the calculation of these amounts are included in footnote 12 to the Company's audited financial statements for the fiscal year ended December 31, 2010 included in the Company's Annual Report on Form 10-K filed with the SEC on March 16, 2011.
+No awards of stock options, stock appreciation rights or restricted stock were granted to any of the named executive officers during 2010 or 2009. - Amount for 2010 for Mr. Akin consisted of group term life insurance premiums in the amount of \$1,982; amount for 2010 for Mr. Benedetti consisted of matching contributions to the Company's 401(k) Savings Plan in the amount of \$16,500 and group term life insurance premiums in the amount of \$1,310; amount for 2010 for Mr. Boston consisted of matching contributions to the Company's 401(k) Savings Plan in the amount of \$16,500, group term life insurance premiums in the amount of \$1,502, corporate housing expenses in the amount of \$2,320 (based on cost of rent, utilities and cable), associated meal allowance in the amount of \$2,070, and commuting expenses in the amount of \$39,766 (based on cost of plane travel and parking).
+Amounts for 2009 and 2008 for Mr. Boston include estimates for commuting expense.